 Want to add pizzaz to your pics?
 Fun to your photos?
 An air of professionalism to your marketing materials?
 (Yes, that too!)
 A great way to do all three is to add text to your pictures.
 Pictures are a great way to communicate, worth a thousand words and what have you, but for those times when they just need a little something extra (think: memes, advertisements, flyers, announcements, invitations, etc.) a few well-placed words can go a long way.
+Check out our video tutorial or scroll down to get the skinny:

 To add text to a picture in PicMonkey:

-- Click the Text tab (the “Tt” icon on the left-hand side of the Editing panel) to open the Text tool.
+- Click the Text tab (the “Tt” icon on the left-hand side of the editing panel) to open the text tool.

-- Click the Add text button at the top of the tab to add a text box to your photo.
+- Click the Add text box button at the top of the tab to add a text box to your photo.

 - Type your words and drag your text box where you want it.